If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 As you don’t get to choose your guide (you’re just assigned one), occasionally you may get one that isn’t as chatty or doesn’t make as much of an effort.

-Based on the reviews on Tripadvisor (which I spent hours reading), most people found the guides to be super attentive and interesting.
+Based on the reviews on Tripadvisor (which I spent hours reading before doing the hike myself), most people found the guides to be super attentive and interesting.

 Gros Piton Hike Entrance Fee